skip to Main Content

 • 3 riders have worn the yellow jersey from the first stage to the last

-• Eddy Merckx and Mark Cavendish hold the tour record for the number of stage wins, both with 34
+• Mark Cavendish hold the tour record for the number of stage wins, with 35.
+He broke Eddy Merckx previous record of 34 wins in 2024

 Back To Top